-- Decide on a signal to make when a member of the team guessed the words.
+- Decide on a signal to make when a member of the team guessed the correct word.

 - Avoid making any unnecessary noise such as booing, clapping or whistling.

 - The guessers of the team are allowed to ask the actor but the actor can only confirm “yes” or “no” by nodding.
-Any blurting of words means automatic disqualification and the team loses a point.
+Any extra hints can mean the end of their turn.

-- An equal number of charades card for each team is necessary.
+- An equal number of charades cards for each team is necessary.